sunghyepark/MCQA/README.md

 - Conference: IEEE/ACM International Conference on Computer-Aided Design (ICCAD), 2022, to appear

 ## Overview
+In this work, we present an effective heuristic approach for qubit allocation that considers not only the hardware topology but also other constraints for near-fault-tolerant quantum computing (near-FTQC).

 ## Usage

 ### Installation
 ```
 [~/MQCA] mkdir build && cd build